rzeczuchy/kaktusy/README.md

-# Daruma
+# Kaktusy
-Daruma is a lightweight CMS and blogging app on Django.
+Kaktusy is a demo site for the [Daruma CMS](https://github.com/rzeczuchy/daruma).

 ## Starting app using Pipenv
 To start the app you'll need [Pipenv](https://pypi.org/project/pipenv/).